BenoitPAIX/Dactylospongia_metachromia_microbiome/README.md

 ![image](https://user-images.githubusercontent.com/34443366/211336771-ccb5873e-ae1f-4062-a32f-7aab7afed12c.png)
-Figure S1.
 Photographs of Dactylospongia metachromia collected for the farming trials.
 A and B. Excised wild individuals for the farming trial.
 C. Farming table.
-D, E, F and G Explants growing at T1, T2, T3, and T4, respectively
+D, E, F and G Explants growing at T1, T2, T3, and T4, respectively © Dr. Mathilde Maslin